Attributes are a way for components to receive input from their parent components or page. There are a few reasons why this can be extremely useful.

 Each attribute needs a unique name which can only consist of lowercase letters, numbers and "-".

 You also need to provide a Test value.
-This is the value that the attribute will have when developing the component inside the toddle editor.
-It does not affect the components behavior when it is used as part of other components or pages.
+This is the value that you will see when developing the component inside of the toddle editor.
+The Test value does not affect the component's behavior when it is used as part of other components or pages.

 The attribute can now be accessed inside any formula in that component.